-Learning outcomes of the Reading to Learn strategies have been independently evaluated for over ten years.
-In 2001, the Australian government’s What Works program for Indigenous education reported that in one year, “the average improvement in reading and writing was 2.5 Profile levels”.
-As each English Profile level equalled a year and a half’s growth, this improvement rate was equivalent to almost four year’s growth in one year.
+Learning outcomes of R2L have been independently evaluated since 2000.
+In 2001, the Australian government’s What Works program for Indigenous education reported that in just one year, R2L lifted “the average improvement in reading and writing by 2.5 Profile levels”.
+As each English Profile level equalled 1.5 years growth, this improvement rate was equivalent to almost four year’s growth in one year.

 Two key aspects of these results are that all students are accelerating their growth well above average learning rates, including the top students in any class, but that less successful students are accelerating much faster.
 No other program we know of closes the gap between top and bottom students so rapidly, at the same time as it accelerates the learning of all students.